The English phrasal verb TAKE UP has the following meanings:

 - We had to take up the curtains so they wouldn’t drag along the ground.

-- My dress is too long.
-I think I will take it up.
+- My trousers are too long.
+I need to take them up.

-(transitive) to continue with something after an interruption or where someone else finished.
+(transitive) to continue with something after an interruption or to continue from where someone else had finished.

-- Now, we will take up where we left on page 89.
+- Let’s take up where we left off.